isaas7/deus/README.md

 A transaction is performed where Alice sends money to Bob, and the new balances are updated and displayed.
 A banking server is launched, and a client sends a mock transaction message to demonstrate server-client communication.
 This project demonstrates the use of modern C++ features like templates, smart pointers, and asynchronous I/O with Boost.Asio to build a networked banking application.

+## ```ripae/src/tests/test_ripae.cpp```

+This project demonstrates a simple banking system with account management and a multi-threaded transaction handling model.

+### Features:
+- **Account Management**: The `Account` class supports basic operations such as deposit and withdrawal, utilizing a templated `Utility` class to manage and encapsulate account attributes like `id` and `balance`.

+- **Banking System**: The `Bank` class holds a collection of accounts, implemented with a custom stack (`Stack` class), which illustrates custom data structure management without reliance on the STL.

+- **Multi-Threaded Transactions**: The main function simulates concurrent transactions using multiple threads, highlighting key concurrency concepts such as:
+  - **Thread Safety**: `std::mutex` is used to protect shared resources, ensuring safe concurrent access.
+  - **Retry Mechanism and Idempotency**: If a transaction fails due to insufficient funds, a retry mechanism is demonstrated for idempotent withdrawal attempts, providing resilience in financial operations.

+- **Logging**: Simple logging macros (`LOG_FAILURE` and `LOG_SUCCESS`) provide easy-to-follow messages on the outcome of each transaction, helping trace the execution flow and debug issues.

+This project highlights advanced C++ concepts such as template programming, custom data structures, and concurrency.
+It illustrates a practical scenario of concurrent banking transactions, showcasing how thread safety and idempotency are critical for real-world financial applications.

 ## cocoa/tests/test_cocoa.cpp